jonbnewman/mobx-store-provider/docs/multiple-stores.md

 # Multiple stores

-You may have a need to instantiate multiple stores for your particular application. **mobx-store-provider** supports this use case via a unique `identifier` you can pass into the [useProvider](/api/useProvider) and [useStore](/api/useStore) hooks.
+You may have a need to instantiate multiple stores/models (of the same type) for your particular application. **mobx-store-provider** supports this use case via a unique `identifier` you can pass into the [useProvider](/api/useProvider) and [useStore](/api/useStore) hooks.

 This optional value tells **mobx-store-provider** which store you want to use based on the unique `identifier` you pass to it.